EdJoPaTo/website-stalker-example/work/frame/de-en-laptop12.md

-### Join the Framework Newsletter to get notified when Framework Laptop 12 pre-orders begin.  ###
+### Framework Laptop 12 pre-orders begin on April 9th.
+Join the Framework Newsletter to learn more. ###

-Join the Framework Newsletter to get notified when Framework Laptop 12 pre-orders begin.
+Framework Laptop 12 pre-orders begin on April 9th.
+Join the Framework Newsletter to learn more.
 ----------

  Submit